luzangelacarabali/Candidates_ETL/README.md

 ## ✨ Overview

-In this workshop, we worked with randomly generated candidate data stored in a CSV file.
+In this workshop, we worked with  candidate data stored in a CSV file.
 The objective was to load, clean, and transform the data to extract meaningful insights using Python, Jupyter Notebook, PostgreSQL, and Power BI.

 ---